pirouzmehmandoost/para/src/lib/targetRegistry/TargetRegistry.md

 TargetRegistry is a framework-agnostic TypeScript class that tracks Three.js Object3D targets through a promotion/demotion/removal lifecycle.
 It maintains an ordered list of world-space positions and a UUID-keyed map of tracked targets, driven by Three.js `added`/`removed` events.

-It is consumed by `ExperimentalRig` (via a thin React hook wrapper, `useTargetRegistry`) but has no dependency on React, React Three Fiber, or Zustand.
+It is consumed by `SceneRigV3` (via a thin React hook wrapper, `useTargetRegistry`) but has no dependency on React, React Three Fiber, or Zustand.

 ## Files